 Are all classes live interactive lessons?

-Yes, unless the teacher has chosen a pre-recorded lesson.
+Yes, all our Stage 1 – iAS classes are live, – unless the teacher has chosen a pre-recorded lesson.
 All workshops are live and interactive.

 What is the school calendar?

 The school year is split into 4 quarters: